-All Category A new recruits/ workers who are fully vaccinated according to the appropriate schedule, but who have no evidence of adequate hepatitis B immunity as indicated by their serology tests (non-responders to a primary hepatitis B course) are required to provide documented evidence of their hepatitis B vaccinations and serology results.
-A verbal history or hepatitis B vaccination must not be accepted.
+Category A new recruits/ workers who have completed an age appropriate schedule but who have not developed protective antibodies following completion of the schedule (non-responders to a primary hepatitis B course), are required to provide documented evidence of their hepatitis B vaccinations and serology results.
+A verbal history or hepatitis B vaccination declaration must not be accepted.